Are all CES (cranial electrotherapy stimulation) devices the same?

 What is the difference between CES therapy devices?(cranial electrotherapy stimulation)

-This is a question that comes up quite often, and the honest answer is......they're all actually pretty similar, well, at least the FDA approved CES therapy devices are.
+What is the difference between CES therapy devices?(cranial electrotherapy stimulation) This is a question that comes up quite often, and the honest answer is......they're all actually pretty similar, well, at least the FDA approved CES therapy devices.

-Of all of the FDA cleared CES therapy devices, the new MyoCalme 2.0 is the only one that now features an internal rechargeable battery.
+The new MyoCalme 2.0 now features an internal rechargeable battery.
 This is an extremely welcome feature and can save you hundreds of dollars over the life of your product.
-Electrotherapy devices are high-drainage devices due to the fact that they need power constantly, as opposed to a smoke alarm, clock, etc.
+Electrotherapy devices are high-drainage devices due to the fact that they need power constantly, as opposed to a smoke alarm, clock, etc. StimTens is currently offering this device at only $299.
+Just enter code "299" at checkout.
+This device normally sells between $399 to $499, so it's substantial savings from the retail price.

 The Fisher Wallace Stimulator, uses wet sponges in order to reach the nerves that lead to the brain, this method also works well.
 People with longer hair may be advised that it can interfere with the conductivity of the wet sponges, also, there are some individuals that find the wet sponges somewhat unsettling.
 Additionally, the sponges may have to be "re-wetted" during your session, they may not be as effective once they start to dry.